TaitoUnited/taito-cli/docs/manual/04-usage.md

 #### Building and distributing a customized Taito CLI image

-You can use Docker Hub or some other registry to build and distribute a custom Taito CLI image that is dependent on one of the official Taito CLI images.
+You can use Docker Hub or some other container registry to build and distribute a custom Taito CLI image.
 This way you can make a customized Taito CLI image for your organization, or for your CI/CD pipeline.

 #### Admin credentials

 Many tools require you to authenticate only once and then you can run any command without supplying your password again.
 For this reason Taito CLI supports a separate admin account for accessing critical resources.

 With the `-a, --admin` option you specify that you would like to run the given command as admin.
 For example, you can authenticate as admin by running `taito -a auth:prod` and then execute a command as admin by running `taito -a status:prod`.
-Your admin credentials are stored in Taito CLI container image using `aes-256-cbc` encryption and you need to enter the decryption key everytime you execute a command as admin.
+Your admin credentials are stored in Taito CLI container image using `aes-256-cbc` encryption and you need to enter the decryption key every time you execute a command as admin.
 Keep the decryption key in a safe place.

 TODO support for U2F/YubiKey?